Previous dayApril 28, 2026Next day

 27.5 km---✓ ReviewedUSGS →

-This magnitude 4.1 event was detected 88 km NNW of La Serena, Chile on April 28, 2026, with origin time 23:35 UTC.
-The event originated approximately 27.5 km below the surface, classifying it as shallow crustal.
+April 28, 2026 brought a magnitude 4.1 earthquake 88 km NNW of La Serena, Chile, logged at 23:35 UTC.
+At a depth of 27.5 km, the event was shallow crustal.
 Coordinates: -29.236°, -71.758°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-28